 Almost everywhere in Jordan you can find the world-famous Dead Sea spa products.
 All are of excellent quality and produced under strict clinical conditions.
 They are also very reasonably priced.

 Eating well and heartily is part of the Jordanian tradition, and there are many fine

-restaurants that offer a wide selection of authentic Arabic food such as Fakhreddine Restaurant, Kan Zaman Village and Tawaheen Al Hawa Restaurant.
+restaurants that offer a wide selection of authentic Arabic food such as Fakhreddine Restaurant, Karam Beirut and Tawaheen Al Hawa Restaurant.

 Dishes to try: The national dish, Mansaf, a whole stewed lamb with cooked yogurt sauce served on a bed of rice and bread.
 Also the Musakhan dish, which is chicken with onions, olive oil and pine seeds cooked in an oven; in addition, to the classic Middle Eastern barbeque dishes.